fyfylian/woocommerce-gateway-fyfy/readme.txt

 = 3.1.4 =

-Fix a problem that sometimes prevented Nimiq Checkout from opening correctly.
+Fix a problem that sometimes prevented Fyfy Checkout from opening correctly.

 = 3.1.3 =